12 Jul Little Big Bird

 Avoid garden chemicals

-Why #1: These chemicals poison birds when they eat (or even contact) treated plants, seeds, and bugs.
+Why #1: Garden chemicals poison birds when they eat (or even contact) treated plants, seeds, and bugs.

-Why #2: Garden chemicals can make people sick, too.
-Unfortunately, this happens a long time after coming into contact with these chemicals.
+Why #2: Garden chemicals also make people sick.
+Unfortunately, this happens a long time (sometimes decades) after contacting these chemicals.

 Here’s an article that tells more: See Pest Control Chemicals